 Get the Benefits of a Fast Page Load Time

-Since upgrading to PHP 7 and setting up Varnish, our page load times have been more consistent.
-Instead of 8 seconds of loading, the pages we tested now have been lowered to under 2 seconds.
+Our page load times have been more consistent since upgrading to PHP 8 and setting up Varnish.
+For example, instead of 8 seconds of loading, the pages we tested have been reduced to under 1 second.

 We should all strive for faster page speed.
 Page speed is one of Google’s ranking factors, which means it matters more to your site’s success than simply improving user experience.
 Page speed has substantial benefits for your website: